HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 nuclei_percent = nuclei_pixels / total_pixels * 100

 # And write the results to the console with some formatting.
+# Python's f-string format allows us to easily mix text and
+# code in our print statements.
+The curly brackets contain
+# code and the ":2f" provides formatting instructions, here
-# The ":2f" part tells Python to only print 2 decimal points.
+# telling Python to only print 2 decimal points.

 print(f"Percent Nuclei = {nuclei_percent:.2f}%")